-Photographic opportunities on this trip are excellent, especially the millions of monarch butterflies in the local sanctuaries and grey whales as they come extremely close to us.
+Photographic opportunities on this trip are excellent, especially the millions of monarch butterflies in the local sanctuaries.
 The scenery throughout the tour is spectacular and sunsets are particularly bright and beautiful.

-The sheer variety of birds should also provide some great photography opportunities; one of our leaders is a professional birding photographer and will therefore be able to help you achieve the perfect shot.
+The sheer variety of birds should also provide some great photography opportunities; our leaders is a professional birding photographer and will therefore be able to help you achieve the perfect shot.

 The monarch butterfly sanctuaries trails lead to up to 3,000 metres above sea level and are quite steep and uphill, therefore you must have a good level of fitness to do this hike.
 Alternatively, we recommend you use the horses, accompanied by a local horseman (additional charge).

-Price includes return scheduled flights London – Mexico City – London, plus domestic flights Mexico DF to Los Cabos and Puerto Vallarta to Mexico DF.
+Price includes return scheduled flights London – Mexico City – London.
+Plus domestic flights between Mexico City - Tepic and Puerto Vallarta – Mexico City.

-Ground transportation will be by minibus or 4 wheel drive vehicle, with driver.
+Ground transportation is be by minibus or 4 wheel drive vehicle, with driver.